 active member of the Brighton and Hove Camera Club, and is judge and lecturer to many camera clubs.

 He is a member of the London Salon of Photography, the aim of which is to exhibit photographic work which displays artistic feeling and execution.

 On the 18th October, we embarked on a trip to Canary Wharf.
 We travelled by train to London and began our visit at the Tower of London.
 Our aim was to see the poppies placed in the moat to commemorate the start of the First World War.
 Very moving!

 We then caught the DLR to West Ferry and walked into the West India Dock area of Canary Wharf.
 We saw the Grade1 listed Docklands Museum building; we then progressed further to see the multitude of modern buildings.
 The range of materials, styles and designs made interesting photographic subjects, with glass and reflections everywhere, interspersed by dock water.
 We had a quick peep at the subterranean shopping area before returning to West Ferry Station.

 Ken Scott’s ongoing project is now into its sixth successive year with over 1800 consecutive days posted on Flickr.
 The talk explored how we can rediscover our creativity and learn how to see the world in a million new ways through the practice of everyday photography.
 It was presented with Ken’s usual mix of humour, philosophy and psychology.

 Chris Jennings and Mark Westgarth were the group winners in our final quarterly print competition, judged by Rob de Ruiter.

 Gerald Kitiyakara judged our second panel competition of the year.

-The first competition of 2014 saw Nigel Eite awarded 1st and 3rd places in Group 1 and Adrian Lewis in Group 2 awarded 1st place and a Highly Commended.
+Nigel Eite was the victor in Group 1 and Adrian Lewis in Group 2 had a great result with 1st and 2nd places.